falcucci/good-practices-workflow/readme.md

 - locking the push directly to the master branch (if really necessary);
 - working with MR's and code review (suggested 1 revision at least per MR)
 - please keep a changelog (consider to use [changelog-it](https://github.com/falcucci/changelog-it) generator);
-- comments are necessary, but avoid obvious or redundant comments
 - always create clear and good documentation in project architecture, its modules and dependencies.
 It reduces the time spent in understanding the project when onboarding new people
 - do unit tests and integration tests
-- configure CI/CD pipelines (gitlab has it built-in) to improve the processes
+- configure CI/CD pipelines (gitlab has a built-in or using github actions) to improve the processes
-- avoid multiple nesting levels, it makes the code harder to read
+- avoid multiple nesting coding style, it makes the code harder to read

 ### How to develop a new feature?